In a nutshell

 Importance of the master shot in post-production

 The master shot acts as a template for the whole scene: its length, tone, lighting and even its sound.
 If an editor discovers an issue, such as a gap in an actor’s performance or the focus is too soft in one of the close-ups, they can swap in cuts from the master shot.
-In many ways, the master shot can be a “safety” shot that can be intercut during the scene, covering the offending issue.
+In many ways, the master shot serves as a “safety” shot that can be intercut during the scene, covering the offending issue.

 As you may have noticed, most scenes in films start with a master shot to establish a location.
 It then quickly cuts to a medium shot or a close-up, with dialogue and action proceeding.